Below are a few FAQs. There’s only a few because much more is explained on the Engineer Briefing Notes page, but people expect FAQ pages 😉

 Will not correct the spelling, grammar or punctuation of any students questions.

-During the event engineers typically spend about 2 hours a day participating, for the ten weekdays that the event is on.
+During the activity engineers typically spend about 2 hours a day participating, for the ten weekdays that the activity is on.
 This will vary according to how busy your zone is and how much detail you go into with your answers.
 Some people have been known to spend a lot more (up to six hours a day), but that’s not compulsory!

 You can answer the questions on the site whenever is convenient for you, the only time you need to be aware of are live chats; which run through the school day (9am – 4:30pm).
 There may be a couple of after school STEM clubs which run until 5pm.